miniskar/deffe/README.md

 example/experiments/full_explore/log/kmeans/run.sh
 ```

-## How to extend Deffe?
+## How to extend DEFFE?
-All classes in Deffe have the below bare minimal methods.
+All classes in DEFFE have the below bare minimal methods.
 ```python
 import os
 import argparse